phoebe-project/phoebe2-docs/api/phoebe.parameters.HierarchyParameter.is_binary.md

-Return whether a given component is part of a contact binary, according to the [phoebe.parameters.HierarchyPararameter](phoebe.parameters.HierarchyPararameter.md).
+Return whether a given component is part of a binary system, according to the [phoebe.parameters.HierarchyPararameter](phoebe.parameters.HierarchyPararameter.md).
 This is especially useful for [phoebe.parameters.ConstraintParameter](phoebe.parameters.ConstraintParameter.md).